fabiokerstens/FDIR_PQ9/README.md

   <img src="figures/flastsat_overview.PNG" width="150">
 </p>

 Here, the FLATSAT is used for communication between the spacecraft subsystems and computer for testing and debugging.
-FLATSAT can acces the common bus for every subsystem and provides small processing of the data.
+FLATSAT can access the common bus for every subsystem and provides a small amount of processing of the data.
 Communication between FLATSAT and the subsystems is done via the RS-485 serial interface, and between FLATSAT and the computer via USB serial.
 On the computer one uses the EGSE application programing interface to transmit and receive data to the Delfi-PQ, via the FLATSAT.
-The errors can be injected in the SRAM manually via the EGSE GUI or automatically via the **client_adb.py** script witten in Python.
-The software loop running on the **client_adb.py** file is whon in the flowchart below:
+The errors can be injected in the SRAM manually via the EGSE GUI or automatically via the **client_adb.py** script written in Python.
+The software loop running on the **client_adb.py** file is shown in the flowchart below:

 <p align="center">
   <img src="figures/flowchart.png" width="600">
 </p>

 Every iteration of the loop starts with pinging the target subsystem, and checking if a packet is received back.
-If for some reason no packet is received, the bus is reset and a new ping command is send the the subsystem.
-Next, the memory adress is defined in the SRAM memory range defined in the previous section.
-Pythons *randint()* function is used to generate addresses randomly within a given range.
+If for some reason no packet is received, the bus is reset and a new ping command is sent to the the subsystem.
+Next, the memory address is defined in the SRAM memory range defined in the previous section, and Python's *randint()* function is used to generate addresses randomly within a given range.
 The range used is smaller than the full range of the SRAM as will be discussed later.
 In addition, a while loop is used to ensure no memory addresses are tested multiple times.

 After the definition of the memory location to inject the fault in, the *FTDebug* function is called.
-Despite the target memory adress, the function also requires a bit mask and an operator, which can either be *set*, *clear* or *toggle*.
-These operators essentially perform a bitwise operations with the target byte and the mask byte, as shown in the figure below.
+Despite the target memory address, the function also requires a bit mask and an operator, which can either be *set*, *clear* or *toggle*.
+These operators essentially perform bitwise operations with the target byte and the mask byte, as shown in the figure below.

 <p align="center">
   <img src="figures/bitwise_operation.PNG" width="600">
 </p>

-In the present work, the operator is defined as *and*, with a constant bit mask of 255 (i.e. 0xFFFFFFFF).
-This command essentially changes the target byte to the value 0xFFFFFFFF and hence injects a fault in the memory.
+In the present work, the operator *set* is used, which is defined as *and*, and is paired with a constant bit mask of 255 (i.e. 0xFFFFFFFF).
+This command changes the target byte to the value 0xFFFFFFFF and hence injects a fault in the memory.
 Hereafter, a housekeeping request is sent to the target subsystem and the Python scripts verifies if two packets have been received (one from FTDebug and one from housekeeping).
 Packets can get lost during a lockup of the system as a result of the fault injection, or due to errors in the transmission, which are filtered out by the Cyclic Redundancy Check (CRC) build in the PQ9 protocol.
 When the CRC finds an error in the communicated data, the EGSE application programming interface automatically rejects the packet.
 Hence, when running the **client_adb.py**, no packet will show up.
-To counteract this, a housekeeping loop is implemented, which which transmits a housekeeping request up to three times when no packet is received.
+To counteract this, a housekeeping loop is implemented, which which transmits a housekeeping request again when no packet is received.
 For more information about the CRC or PQ9 protocol, the reader is referred to the [PQ9 and CS14 Interface Standard](https://dataverse.nl/dataset.xhtml?persistentId=hdl:10411/3V8RUF).

-If two packets have come in after sending the housekeeping request, the error determination code is run, which is explained in more detail in section 3.4, and if the data is error free the address is added to the **no_error.json** file.
-If the system sees there are packets missing, it determines which packets are missing, and then runs a housekeeping command again.
-If there are still no packets returned, the address is written to **missing_packets.json**, and the system is reset.
-These .json files just contain a list which is updated each time a new address is added.
-This ensures the data is stored if the Python code crashes or is restarted, and allows the data to be easily called to a Python script for plotting as follows:
+If two packets are received after sending the housekeeping request, the data error determination function is used, which is explained in more detail in section 3.4.
+If the data is error free the address is added to the **no_error.json** file, while if there is an error in the house keeping data the address is added to **data_errors.json**.
+However, if after re-requesting housekeeping, packets are still not returned the address is written to **missing_packets.json**, and the system is reset.

+These .json files contain a list which is updated each time a new address is added.
+This ensures the data is stored if the Python code crashes or is restarted, and allows the data to be easily called to a Python script as a list for plotting as follows:
 ```
 json_no_errors = r"address_logs/no_errors.json".replace('\\', '/')
 no_errors = json.load(open(json_no_errors.replace('\\', '/')))
 ```
-There is also a **data_errors.json** file which records the address at which a housekeeping packet is returned when containing corrupted data.
-These errors are not produced by the FLATSAT setup, but the option is still included for compatibility with other systems.

 ### 3.4 Error Determination